mvolkmann/blog/src/swift/Simulator.md

 Matching Face (simulates a match), and Non-Matching Face (simulates failure to match).

+## iCloud

+To sign in to your iCloud account in the Simulator:

+- Open the Settings app.
+- Click "Sign in to your iPhone".
+- Enter your Apple ID.
+- enter your password.
+- Click "Don't Merge" to avoid merging data from the Simulator to your iCloud account.

 ## Erasing Data and Settings

 To erase all data and settings,